Skip to main content

 The Lead Awareness in Indian Country: Keeping our Children Healthy!
 Curriculum is a robust set of educational tools that provide practical, on-the-ground, community-based resources to reduce childhood lead exposure in communities.
 The Curriculum creates a starting point to hold informed conversations within communities to teach parents and caregivers about lead.
 The Curriculum also empowers individuals to act within their own homes to protect their children and communities from potential lead exposure.

-EPA designed the Curriculum with over 200 tribal partners to:
+The Curriculum was designed with over 200 Tribal partners to:

 • Expand understanding of lead’s potential impacts on children’s health and cultural practices; and